anilsathyan7/Deep-Video-Composting/README.md

 Sample input and output videos along with link to pretrained modles are provided in respective folders.

-N.B: Only the inference code is provides here, please refer the links in the acknowledgement section for training and other implementation details.
+N.B: Currently, only the inference code is provided; please refer the links in the acknowledgement section for training and other implementation details.

 ## Dependencies